 Jatunyacu River

-The Jatunyacu Class 3 and 3+ river, one of the favorites in Ecuador, the location is in a pristine area at the end of the Llanganates National Park, the water comes for the glacier of the Cotopaxi Volcano.
-At the headquarters, you can see the end of the cloud forest and the start of the Amazon Basin, in this area there is a lot of birds that you can spot from the raft.
-Also, while you go down, you will pass by amazing rapids with beautiful landscapes and green water.
-Depending on the level of the river, the waves can be as big as a house, on the way you will pass by several Quichua Communities where they use to be fishing or washing for Gold.
+The Jatunyacu Class 3 and 3+ river is one of the favorites in Ecuador, The location is in a pristine area at the end of the Llanganates National Park, and the water comes from the glacier of the Cotopaxi Volcano.
+At the headquarters, you can see the end of the cloud forest and the start of the Amazon Basin; in this area, you can spot many birds from the raft.
+Also, you will pass by impressive rapids with beautiful landscapes and green water while you go down.
+Depending on the level of the river, the waves can be as big as a house; on the way, you will pass by several Quichua Communities where they used to be fishing or washing for Gold.

 Toachi and Blanco Rivers

-The Toachi and Blanco Rivers located at the western Andes slopes.
-This trip has become our most popular rafting trip, because its difficulty fits perfect either to experienced rafters or beginners.
-The incredible scenery along the way is a plus to make a memorable day full of adrenaline you will never forget! class II-III+ River.
+The Toachi and Blanco Rivers are located at the western Andes slopes.
+This trip has become our most popular rafting trip because its difficulty fits perfectly for experienced rafters or beginners.
+The incredible scenery along the way is a plus to make a memorable day full of adrenaline you will never forget!
+Class II-III+ River.

 Rafting Class IV: